david0110/AngularCourse/Ejemplos/Back/DatabaseConnection/Readme.md

 ![Screenshot](img/ManageNugetPackages.png)

-Go to `Browse` tab and start typoing the name of the packages listed above, Install one by one, acept the terms and let it finish:
+Go to `Browse` tab and start typing the name of the packages listed above, Install one by one, acept the terms and let it finish:
 ![Screenshot](img/ManageNugetPackagesInstall.png)

 After installing all the dependencies you should see them all in the `Installed` tab: